Rajasekaran85/Python-Registration-Form-/README.md

 * Run the program
 * Tool will ask to enter the path of the output csv file
 * Employee Entry application will open and user should enter the employee details
-* Click the "Add" button, the application will check the validations and store the values in the variable.
-* Again user should enter the next employee details
-* Finally click the Submit, all the employee details will stored to the csv file in the provided csv ouput path
+* Click the "Add" button, the application will check the validations and details will stored to the csv file in the provided csv ouput path
 * If already datas present in the csv file then tool will append the employee details in the csv file

 ### Help